 Credit Counseling.
 You must complete a mandatory pre-bankruptcy creditor counseling program with one of the credit counseling agencies approved by the U.S. Trustee's Office before we can file your bankruptcy petition.
 There are currently three approved providers with which we have made arrangements.
-The program takes approximately 2 hours and can be completed by you at your convenience prior to bankruptcy filing.
-Telephone, internet and live in-person programs are available.
+The program takes approximately 1 hour and can be completed by you at your convenience prior to bankruptcy filing online or by phone.
 After you complete the credit counseling program, the provider electronically sends us a certificate of completion that we need for your bankruptcy filing.

 Bankruptcy Petition & Schedules Signing Session.
 You meet again with us in person to review your petition, schedules, statement of financial affairs and creditors' matrix for accuracy.
 We make any final changes that may be needed.
 You sign your petition and other papers.
 If you are paying us under an installment arrangement you provide us with the unpaid balance of the total fee at this time.